Guild Wars: Eye of the North: Plot summary

 Eye of the North is set eight years after an event known as "The Searing" occurs in Guild Wars: Prophecies, where a northern race of cat-like beasts known as the Charr incinerate the Tyrian kingdom of Ascalon.
 Earthquakes begin to increase in frequency across all the three continents of the game world; Tyria, Cantha and Elona, which correspond to the three Guild Wars stand-alone campaigns; Prophecies, Factions and Nightfall, respectively.
 Strange creatures have begun to emerge from crevasses created by these earthquakes and the player is tasked to investigate further, starting from either Lion’s Arch, port city of Tyria; Kaineng Center, port city of Cantha; or Kamadan, Jewel of Istan, port city of Elona.

 Descending into one of these crevasses, the player fights enemies native to the respective campaign before coming across a Dwarf named Ogden Stonehealer and an Asuran named Vekk – a race unknown to most humans.
 It is not long before the party is ambushed by a group of creatures known as "Destroyers".
 The party then makes their escape through an Asura Gate (a teleportation device similar in appearance and function to ones seen in Stargate) which brings them into the Far Shiverpeaks.
 Vekk destroys the gate to ensure the Destroyers have no chance of following them.
 It is here that they meet a Norn (a race of giants that resemble the Vikings in terms of culture and appearance) named Jora.
 She tells the player of the existence of humans in the Far Shiverpeaks.
 Ogden, Vekk and the player eventually make their way north to a huge structure called "The Eye of the North".
 It is here that they come across Gwen, a character that first appeared in Prophecies as a little girl in Ascalon, prior to the "Searing".
-She informs the player of her temporary appointment as leader of the "Ebon Vanguard" (a group committed to fighting the Charr) in absence of an officer named Captain Langmar.
+She informs the player of her temporary appointment as leader of the "Ebon Vanguard" (a group committed to fighting the Charr) in the absence of an officer named Captain Langmar.